luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
-Just wondering, who has heard of a featuer flag before?
-Who's used them in production?
 Feature flags are a way to control the visibility of features in your app.
 They're a way to programatically turn features on and off in your app.
 All a feature flag is at its core is a true or false value. we flip the switch and we get one feature, we flip it back and we get another.
+So here we have a boolean `newFeature`.
+If it's true, we render the new component, otherwise we render the old component.
+That's all there is to it
 -->

 ---